BACEI/Bay-Area-Mobility-Data/README.md

 Spoke: The surrounding county to which devices in the “hub” county can travel.

-Date: Local date of samples (currently UTC -7).
+Date: Local date of samples.

 Device sample: The number of device IDs in the "hub" county that were used to generate these statistics, after filtering.